EasyCoding1/HobbyPage/README.md

 # Odin-Recipes
-First attempt at website with funciton
+First attempt at website with function
+Had some trouble with getting github linked to this project.
+Now I have a folder inside a folder hopefully causes no issues.
+09/02/23  Tom.